lifesscholar/Other-reads/README.md

 ### User Authentication
   * Users can create an account using their full name, email, and a password with a minimum of 6 characters.
   * Users can then securely sign in and sign out.

+### Demo User
+  * Users can use the demo user button underneath the Sign In form to view internal features

 ### Browse Books
   * Anyone can look through the catalog of books uploaded